Life insurance is a way to help ensure that your loved ones are taken care of if you’re no longer around.

 It’s a pretty simple concept.
 You pay your life insurance company (your ‘insurer’) a monthly fee (a ‘premium,’ in insurance-speak), and, if something happens, a payout (‘death benefit’) goes to the person, people, or organization of your choosing, for them to use however they see fit.
 Those who you designate to receive the death benefit are known as your beneficiaries.

 Think all of this is outside of your budget?
-As we mentioned, policies offered by Lemonade start at $9 a month, and you can get a policy for either 10 or 20 years, ranging from $50,000 to up to $1 million of coverage.
+As we mentioned, policies offered by Lemonade start at $9 a month, and you can get a policy for 10 to 30 years, ranging from $50,000 to up to $1,500,000 of coverage.
 (FYI, when we talk about ‘how much coverage’ a plan has, we’re really talking about the total value of the death benefit your beneficiaries would receive.)

 For example, if you have a young daughter with hopes to head off to college, life insurance can help pay for tuition when the time comes.
 If you’re the main breadwinner in your household, you might use life insurance to help your partner make mortgage payments in the case of your death.
 If you co-own a business, you might even use it to ensure your colleague can keep the business afloat in your absence.